rShetty/pencil/resiliency-in-ds.md

 routine waits forever for the reply from downstream service.
 To avoid this problem, it is important that we add timeouts for every integration point in our application.

+Note: Heimdall is a GO-JEK OSS which implements some of the following resilient patterns.

 For example: you can set timeout using [Heimdall](https://github.com/gojektech/heimdall/) like: